Everything you need to know about JTT!

 We expect students to eat at school in the same manner as they would be expected to eat at home.
 Please remind your son/daughter that they should conduct themselves in an appropriate manner.
 We hope that all students will adhere to lunchroom rules so that they do not lose their lunchroom privileges.
 Repeated problems will result in alternate lunch provisions for a period of time specified by the Principal and/or Teacher.
 Students are required to clean their own eating area prior to dismissal (e.g., put away garbage, push in chairs, recycle cans).

 Accessible parking is available at the front of John T. Tuck’s middle entrance.
 Permits are required to use this spot.
 Our parking lot is reserved for staff and for essential visitors to our school who will be staying at the school for some time.
 Please arrange drop off/pick up with your child either on a side street adjacent to the school, or encourage walking to/from school and using the school bus if eligible.
 Our students can enter and exit our school grounds through the east side of the school only.
-We ask that our walking parents and students do not cross through our parking lot and turnaround area before or after school and exit from the east side of the school.
+We ask that our walking parents and students do not cross through our parking lot and turnaround area before or after school and exit from the east side of the school only.

 During all outside break times, we would expect our older students to act as role models for our younger students.
 Whenever students are deciding what to do during recess, it must be safe, and it must be respectful.
 If behaviour is not safe or respectful, then you will be asked to stop the activity, and possibly encounter some form of consequence for your actions.
-If students are having a problem at recess, they are always reminded to see an adult in the orange vest for assistance.
+If students are having a problem at recess, they are always reminded to see an adult in the orange and yellow vest for assistance.

 Students are encouraged to have a plan for recess about what activities they will engage in, and they are reminded to never throw snow or other harmful objects (e.g., sticks, stones).
 Students must ask permission to re-enter the school during recess to go to the bathroom, but they are encouraged to go on the way outside.
 To help keep the playground clean, and the bees away, food and/or drinks are not permitted on the playground.